sankalp1999/Handpicked-by-Haiku-for-You/README.md

 The diagrams are rendered using [mermaid](https://mermaid.js.org/) and [markmap](https://markmap.js.org/)

+See `app.py` for both the system prompts.
+(They are ugly)

+See the files in `templates/` for the rendering code

+Mermaid uses just a CDN to render.
+The trick for markmap is [here](https://markmap.js.org/api/modules/markmap_autoloader.html)

+Markmap's benefit is very less syntax validation is required.

 ## Features

 - **Personalized Recommendations**: Enter your favorite items (e.g., movies, books, songs) and get personalized recommendations in the form of a visually appealing Mermaid flowchart diagram